 Donna’s paintings are perfect for a busy space; they are quiet in their content so they create a wow factor in your room, while not being too bold and overpowering other elements in the room.

-Depending on which of Donna’s paintings you choose depends on where best they go.
-From meeting room to the end of a hallway, even above the bed.
+Depending on which of Donna’s paintings you choose depends on where they go.
+From the meeting room to the end of a hallway, even above the bed.

 Jody Hope Gibbons